rust-project-primer/book/src/checks/formatting.md

 # Formatting

-*You have noticed that in your project, a lot of time is wasted in code reviews on debating over style.
-You have also noticed that there seems to be an inconsistency, whereby different teams produce different-looking code.
-This creates friction for developers switching between teams and when teams try to collaborate.
-How can you ensure that the style issue is settled mechanically?*

-Ensuring consistent formatting across a project is quite important.
+Ensuring consistent formatting across a project helps reduce friction.
 It allows Code Reviews to focus on the content, and not the formatting of the code.

 One thing the Rust community does very well is have a consistent formatting style, which eliminates the surprises you will encounter when reading other people's code.
 The canonical tool used for formatting Rust code is `rustfmt`.

 ## Rustfmt

-Generally, Rust code can be formatted using [rustfmt][], which is a core piece of Rust tooling and in general, the whole Rust community uses it.
+Rust code can be formatted using [rustfmt][], which is a core piece of Rust tooling and used by the whole Rust community.

 By incorporating `rustfmt` checks into the CI system, you can make sure that issues with formatting are caught before code review.